This website requires JavaScript.

 4. Do I need OBS to stream on Twitch?

-No, OBS is popular, but there are many Twitch programs for streaming that don't require OBS.
+No, OBS is popular, but there are many other programs that allow you to stream on Twitch without using OBS.

 Conclusion